 — Matthew 27:35-37 NLT

-They casts lots and gambled for Jesus' clothes as he bled and died on the cross in front of a mocking mob and in unspeakable agony.
+They gambled with dice (literally, "cast lots") for Jesus' clothes as he bled and died on the cross in front of a mocking mob and in unspeakable agony.
 How does that strike you?
 Repulsively, repugnantly, despicably cruel!

 Think about it a minute or two longer.
 Those who reject Jesus' death today are gambling with higher stakes and rejecting greater evidence.

-These soldiers were not gambling just for Jesus' clothes, they were also gambling that he was just another piece of criminal scum that it was their job to execute.
+These soldiers were not gambling just for Jesus' clothes; they were also gambling that he was just another piece of criminal scum that it was their job to execute.
 So as they were partners in this brutality, they were gambling that what others had told them about Jesus was correct — that he wasn't the Christ, wasn't the Son of God, wasn't the King of the Jews, and wasn't their Savior.
 But what evidence did they have to believe Jesus?
 Very little, until the crucifixion scene was finished and Jesus breathed his last words.
-Then, after seeing the things that had transpired, one of the soldiers had seen another set of facts and decided, "Surely this was the Son of God."
+Then, after seeing the things that had transpired, one of the soldiers had seen another set of facts and decided, "This man truly was the Son of God!"
+(Matthew 27:54)

 Jesus died for sinners.
 Jesus died for you.
 Jesus died for me.
-Every time we take these words lightly or outright reject them, or something in between, we are gambling that Jesus' death wasn't God's work and our salvation.
+Every time we take these words lightly or outright reject them, we are gambling that Jesus' death wasn't God's work and our salvation.
 It makes the soldiers' wager seem pretty tame, doesn't it?

 Father, I confess that I have sometimes not appreciated the enormity of what your Son endured at Calvary.
-I have not always been gripped with what all was at stake as he suffered and died.
-But now, as I see what was done to him and the calloused way in which his death was treated, I am shocked and horrified.
-I realize more now what is at stake when Jesus goes to the cross and bears my sin so I can be your righteousness.
+I have not always been gripped with everything that was at stake as he suffered and died.
+But now, as I see what was done to him and the calloused way in which he was treated in his death, I am shocked and horrified.
+I realize more now what was at stake when Jesus went to the cross and bore my sin so I can be your righteousness.
 With all my heart, I want to live the rest of my life scorning sin and rejoicing in your grace.
-In Jesus name I offer my thanks and praise.
+In Jesus' name, I offer my thanks and praise.
 Amen.